Kinovea/kinovea-docs/source/userinterface/preferences/capture.rst

 ^^^^^^^^^^^^^^^^^^^^
 When this option is checked Kinovea measures the volume level on the microphone and triggers the start of the recording when this volume goes above the configured threshold.

-.. note:: The audio trigger mechanism can be disarmed for individual cameras directly from the capture screen controls.
+.. note:: The audio trigger mechanism can be disarmed for individual cameras from the capture screen controls.

 Input device
 ^^^^^^^^^^^^